sveltia/sveltia-cms/README.md

   - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].
   - Sort or filter assets by name or file type.
   - View asset details, including size, dimensions, and a list of entries that use the selected asset.
+- PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for[^38].
 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].

 ## Compatibility